-The optical transmission range, transparency cut-off and absorbance band are the most important optical parameters for frequency conversion applications.
+The optical transmission range, transparency cut-off and absorbance band are the most important optical parameters for laser frequency conversion applications.
 To find the transmission range of G2HP, the optical transmission spectrum is observed for the wavelength between 200 to 1400 nm Fig. 2(a).
 A crystal of thickness 2 mm is used for this measurement.
-G2HP is optically transparent in the entire visible region with lower transmittance level and cut-off wavelength 223 nm which is sufficient for SHG laser radiation of 1064 nm or other applications in the blue region.
+G2HP is optically transparent in the entire visible region with 85 % level and lower transmittance cut-off wavelength 223 nm which is sufficient for SHG laser radiation of 1064 nm or other applications in the blue region.